MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

    Parallelization of analysis classes was added during Google Summer of Code 2023 by @marinegor and MDAnalysis GSoC mentors.

-Starting with v2.8.0, MDAnalysis, introduces process-based parallelization for analysis classes.
 This section explains the implementation and background for parallelization with the :class:`MDAnalysis.analysis.base.AnalysisBase`, what users and developers need to know, when you should use parallelization (almost always!), and when you should abstain from doing so (rarely).